huguesrichard/Allopipe/README.md

 <br/>

 **AlloPipe input file(s) must be variant-annotated .VCF file(s).
-We highly recommend to perform the variant annotation with the most recent version of VEP using the command line installation.**
+We highly recommend to perform the variant annotation with the most recent version of VEP using the command line installation and all the arguments specified below.**

 >*Any variant annotator could be used at this step, but keep in mind that AlloPipe has been developed with .VCF v4.2 files annotated with VEP command line installation for versions 103, 104, 110 and 111.*